jacksegal/google-compute-snapshot/README.md

           Blank if not set [OPTIONAL]
     -j    Project ID to use.
           Blank if not set [OPTIONAL]
+    -l    Snapshot storage location.
-    -n    Dry run: causes script to print debug variables and doesn't execute any create / delete commands [OPTIONAL]
+          Uses default storage location if not set [OPTIONAL] -n    Dry run: causes script to print debug variables and doesn't execute any create / delete commands [OPTIONAL]
 ```